juseg/alps/articles/erosion/response-referee2.md

 > 190 delete both commas

+Thank you for spotting all the above errors!
+These were corrected.

 ## References not in original:

 > Egholm, D.L., Pedersen, V.K., Knudsen, M.F., Larsen, N.K., 2012a.
 Coupling